JanHerca/urantiapedia/output/wikijs/en/article/Tom_Allen/The_Intergalactic_Wanderer.md

 2. **Early 20th Century Science Historical Facts (circa 1880-1935)**
 3. **Current Science — Hypotheses and Facts**

 > “_Even in the study of man’s biologic evolution on Urantia, there are grave objections to the exclusive historic approach to his present-day status and his current problems.
 The true perspective of any reality problem—human or divine, terrestrial or cosmic—can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny.
-The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._” ([UB 19:1.6](/en/The_Urantia_Book/19#p1_6))
+The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._” (<a id="a53_520"></a>[UB 19:1.6](/en/The_Urantia_Book/19#p1_6))

 > Your world, Urantia, is one of many similar inhabited planets which comprise the local universe of *Nebadon.* This universe, together with similar creations, makes up the superuniverse of *Orvonton,* from whose capital, Uversa, our commission hails.
-Orvonton is one of the seven evolutionary superuniverses of time and space which circle the never-beginning, never-ending creation of divine perfection—the central universe of *Havona.* At the heart of this eternal and central universe is the stationary Isle of Paradise, the geographic center of infinity and the dwelling place of the eternal God. ([UB 0:0.5](/en/The_Urantia_Book/0#p0_5))
+Orvonton is one of the seven evolutionary superuniverses of time and space which circle the never-beginning, never-ending creation of divine perfection—the central universe of *Havona.* At the heart of this eternal and central universe is the stationary Isle of Paradise, the geographic center of infinity and the dwelling place of the eternal God. (<a id="a55_602"></a>[UB 0:0.5](/en/The_Urantia_Book/0#p0_5))

 Only when the three aspects of origin, history, and destiny are thoroughly analyzed, criticized, synthesized, and unified can the frameworks of the universe develop with lesser degrees of error.